IceDev-xyz/rn-videoplayer/README.md

 **The player should support**

 - [x]  **Show a thumbnail image while the video is loading**
-Using FastImage for cache and quick display of thumbnails, using cover prop by the library.
+Using FastImage for cache and quick display of thumbnails, using **Poster** prop by the library.

 - [x]  **Ability to go to full screen mode when users move the device to landscape on both platforms**
-Fullscreen capabilities from the library react-native-video are a bit buggy, decided to showcase a proof of concept of a manual Fullscreen on rotation.
+Fullscreen capabilities from the library react-native-video are a bit buggy, decided to showcase a proof of concept of fullscreen on manual rotation.

 - [x]  **Ability to play/pause/etc**